Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-forms.md

 references → packetery-module-options
 references → packetery-module-order
 references → packetery-module-email
+references → packetery-module-framework

-The carrier form reads and writes the settings of `packetery-module-carrier`, and it uses the option name convention of that module
+The carrier form reads and writes the settings of `packetery-module-carrier`, and that module builds the option name of a carrier
-[VERIFY: src/Packetery/Module/Forms/ShippingFormHelper.php#createUrl].
+[VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#createForm].
 The currency rates form takes the currency list from `packetery-module-order`, and it takes the stored rates from `packetery-module-options` [VERIFY: src/Packetery/Module/Forms/CurrencyRatesFormFactory.php#createForm].
-The bug report form hands the message to `packetery-module-email` [VERIFY: src/Packetery/Module/Forms/BugReportForm.php#onFormValidate].
+The bug report form hands the message to `packetery-module-email` [VERIFY: src/Packetery/Module/Forms/BugReportForm.php#onFormSuccess].
 The forms themselves come from the form factory of `packetery-module-root`, which holds the validation messages [VERIFY: src/Packetery/Module/Forms/StoredUntilFormFactory.php#createForm].

 ## packetery-module-forms: known limitations

 packetery-module-forms has these limitations evidenced in the code.
-The names of most carrier settings are string literals of the factory, and only the fields of the price table have constants [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#createForm].
-A change of one key needs a change in the factory and in the settings object of the carrier module.
+The names of the surcharge fields, of the size restrictions and of the coupon rules are string literals of the factory, while the fields of the price table have constants in the carrier module [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#createForm].
+A change of one such key needs a change in the factory and in the settings object of the carrier module.

 The data object of the order form has no reader in this module, so its use lives elsewhere [VERIFY: src/Packetery/Module/Forms/FormData/OrderFormData.php#OrderFormData].
 The shipping classes